Health Careers Program Combined BS/MD Program (Eight-Year)

 - Candidates must demonstrate motivation, maturity and understanding of the demands of a health professions career during the in-person interview accompanied by parents/guardians.

 - A complete MSU application, high school transcript, SAT scores and letters of recommendation must be received by December 15th.
-(Please note, applications received after December 15th will not be considered for the Eight-Year Combined BS/MD Program)
+Please note, applications received after December 15th will not be considered

 - Selected students are invited for an interview with the Health Careers Program Committee and a final separate interview with the Admissions Committee at R-NJMS.

 - Students accepted into the Eight-Year Combined BS/MD Program must participate in the MSU Honors Program.
 After completion of all program requirements (see Undergraduate Years at MSU), the student automatically advances to R-NJMS.

 Undergraduate Years of the Program at MSU

 Once admitted to the program, students are provided summer and academic year comprehensive support services, including enrichment activities.
 They are monitored through a collaboration of academic advisers, faculty and tutors.

 A Joint Program and Evaluation Committee comprised of MSU Health Careers Program and R-NJMS representatives reviews each student's program and progress during the undergraduate phase until advancement to the R-NJMS.
 Program changes for individual students may be suggested.